Week 1 Jan 4.5

 Lab: Orientation lab.
 This lab is about terminology describing direction and areas of the body.
 For example, supine (facing upwards), and epigastric region (one of 9 regions).

-Please download the lab here.
-Watch this YouTube video to learn the terminology for anatomical orientation. https://www.youtube.com/watch?v=u7WXfp35FWk
+Here is a good YouTube video to learn terminology for anatomical orientation. https://www.youtube.com/watch?v=u7WXfp35FWk

 And this YouTube for abdominal quadrants and regions: https://www.youtube.com/watch?v=oeFoxTi02yg

 Answer key for the orientation lab (excluding dental terms – won’t be tested) will be posted in the hall in one week.

 For future labs, you should get the lab manual (or you can download it below), and the colouring book from the bookstore: